-It is not realistically possible to include every potential situation that EMS may encounter during their work.
-As such, this protocol should be referred to anytime EMS encounters a situation where they have a known condition, but no specific protocol with which to refer.
+It is not realistically possible to include every potential situation that EMS may encounter during the course of their work.
+As such, this protocol should be referred to any times EMS encounters a situation where they have a known condition, but no specific protocol with which to refer.

-EMR, BLS, TEMS, ILS, and Paramedic Care
+EMR Care, BLS Care, TEMS Care, ILS Care, ALS Care

-- 1. In any situation where EMS feels a specific condition exists which they do not have a protocol to specifically address the patient, that patient should be treated based on the protocol with which their signs and symptoms align. - 2.
+- 1. In any situation where EMS feels a specific condition exists which they do not have a protocol to specifically address the patient should be treated based on the protocol with which there signs and symptoms align. - 2.
 Prompt notification and consultation with Medical Control can assist in specific nuances of the patient condition. - a.
 If the patient has a known medical or functional need, gaining information from caregiver or family member and/or the medical resource binder may be the most expeditious means to appropriate information.